dynatrace-extensions/oci-metric-ingestion/README.md

 ![alt text](images/image-9.png)

 ## Debugging
-If you are running into issues getting the connector hub to work, go to the application and enable **Function Invocation Logs**.
+If you are running into issues getting the connector to work, go to the application and enable **Function Invocation Logs**.
 ![alt text](images/image-12.png)
 Any errors will be logged here as well as some information about when the function has been run.
 ![alt text](images/image-11.png)